 You see us from time to time, usually tied to an electronic device and a caffeinated beverage.
 Our social groups usually consist of other start-ups or networking groups, often at the expense of former close friends who just can’t understand what drives someone to plunge into the deep sink-or-swim waters.
 One thing many founders fail to realize is this is a marathon, not a sprint.
 Biz Stone, Twitter -CoFounder, spoke to this when he said: “Timing, perseverance, and ten years of trying will eventually make you look like an overnight success.”
 Many of us will burn out and go back to the corporate world and the rest of us will find a better balance.
 This is important because, during the roller coaster that is business ownership, we will experience setbacks and things won’t happen as quickly as we would like them to.
 When that happens, we may have to lean on other pillars of our life that will help encourage us to keep trying.
-Complete balance is unrealistic but in order to avoid burnout, I recommend all entrepreneurs and business owners set goals in the following seven areas:
+Complete balance is unrealistic but in order to avoid burnout, I recommend all entrepreneurs and smart goals set by entrepreneurs in the following seven areas:

 1. Physical well-being goals.